No Mercy (2017): Aftermath

 Also on Raw Talk, Alexa Bliss said that she had retained the Raw Women's Championship against the entire women's division with the exception of Alicia Fox and Mickie James, who she felt were not worthy to be considered title contenders, especially James, who she said was too old.
 She also said she looked forward to ending Asuka's undefeated streak.
 The following night on Raw, James confronted Bliss about her comments on Raw Talk.
 After Bliss restated her comments, James attacked her and a Raw Women's Championship match between the two was scheduled for TLC.
 Also in the women's division, Sasha Banks and Bayley teamed up and defeated Emma and Nia Jax.
 Emma then earned the right to face Asuka at TLC.

 Finn Bálor was interviewed backstage.
 He thanked Bray Wyatt for their No Mercy match and said he would now focus on regaining the Universal Championship.
 However, later in the show after a match with Goldust, as Bálor stood in the center of the ring celebrating, the lights went out and a child began singing Wyatt's song, "He's Got the Whole World in His Hands".
 A rematch between Bálor as his newly created demon and Wyatt, embodying "Sister Abigail", was made for TLC.
+However, Bray was pulled from the match due to a viral infection, and was replaced by SmackDown's AJ Styles.

-The 2017 No Mercy was the final No Mercy event held, as following WrestleMania 34 in 2018, brand-exclusive PPVs were discontinued, resulting in WWE reducing the amount of yearly PPVs produced.
+Following WrestleMania 34 in 2018, brand-exclusive PPVs were discontinued, resulting in WWE reducing the amount of yearly PPVs produced, thus No Mercy was discontinued.
+After six years, however, No Mercy was reinstated in 2023 for WWE's developmental brand, NXT.